 One year in, I had about half my plants survive, and a couple of seedlings, too; by year three I needed to add more young plants to keep the generations coming.

-I planted my ‘Prairie Glow’ among the annual silver-leaf sunflowers I like so much, where the smaller, much-branched Rudbeckia is sort of filling in the lower and mid-level, as if there are different tiers and scales of sunflower-like blooms in concert.
+I planted my ‘Prairie Glow’ among the annual silver-leaf sunflowers (speaking of composite family members) that I like so much, where the smaller, much-branched Rudbeckia is sort of filling in the lower and mid-level, as if there are different tiers and scales of sunflower-like blooms in concert.
 Nice.

 rudbeckia ‘henry eilers’

 HOW DID I MISS ‘Henry Eilers,’ introduced to the nursery trade in 2003, until recently?
 Apparently this selection of the species R. subtomentosa was discovered alongside an Illinois railroad route by a nurseryman the plant was eventually named for.
 What caught his eye, and will catch yours: The yellow rays are not flat as usual, but rolled up, like quills.
 In just one season, starting from a small plant, this one was already nearly 4 feet tall, with up to 5 feet predicted.

 ‘Henry Eilers’ looked from the start as if it intended to be a strong performer, the way ‘Herbstsonne’ has proven; I saw a bold stand of it in a friend’s garden this summer.
 I have also read to expect self-sowns, which isn’t a bad thing, but I haven’t had any so far in a few years.
 (Is Henry too tall for you?
 There is a one-third-shorter ‘Little Henry,’ too.)